nishabhuva/tech-rebalanced-express-sequelize/README.md

 4. `npm run start`
 5. Open your browser and type in `localhost:3000`

-## What's Next?
+## Congrats!
 Congrats on creating an Express app, setting up a database and model, and creating a show route!
+We'll talk about what's next.